 Some customers claim that Tel-O-Post Adjustable Floor Jack Posts are not sturdy and stable enough.

-This Vestil welded steel floor jack post (also known as a basement floor jack) extends telescopically for temporarily leveling, bracing, and supporting floor beams and joists during construction or repairs.
-Vestil basement floor jack features a red oxide finish, a screw and rotating bar, and dual-lock pins.
+This Vestil welded steel floor jack post (also known as a basement floor jack) extends telescopically.
+This makes it great at temporarily leveling, bracing, and supporting floor beams and joists during construction or repairs.
+The Vestil basement floor jack features a red oxide finish, a screw and rotating bar, and dual-lock pins.
 Vestil basement floor jack posts may be modified and set to any height within the specified range, making it suitable for a variety of applications.
-Steel that’s been welded offers strength.
-The height of the Vestil basement floor jack post is adjusted using a rotating bar and screw bolt, and two dual-lock pins keep the floor jack post in place.
-Basement floor jacks, also known as jack posts, are used in manufacturing and building applications to temporarily anchor floor beams and frames; Vestil basement floor jacks should not be deployed as permanent supports in new construction.
-Steel is commonly used for Vestil basement floor jack due to its strength.
+Welded steel offers this jack post strength.
+The height of this jack post is adjusted using a rotating bar and screw bolt, and two dual-lock pins keep the floor jack post in place.
+Basement floor jacks, also known as jack posts, are used in manufacturing and building applications to temporarily anchor floor beams and frames.
+Vestil basement floor jacks should not be deployed as permanent supports in new construction.
+Steel is commonly used for the Vestil basement floor jack due to its strength.

 The telescopic design of the Vestil basement floor jack allows the brace to be positioned for improved leveling.